latchbio/latch/docs/source/subcommands.md

 This command can be used to generate an example workflow ([this workflow](https://genomebiology.biomedcentral.com/track/pdf/10.1186/gb-2009-10-3-r25.pdf), to be specific) for reference purposes.
 It has all of the [required elements](basics/what_is_a_workflow.md) for a workflow, and can also be used as boilerplate - simply replace the logic with your logic, adding more tasks as necessary.

-The parameter `PACKAGE_NAME` is the name of the directory that `latch init` will create and populate with template files.
+The parameter `PACKAGE_NAME` is the name of the directory that `latch init` will create and populate with example files.
 The resulting directory structure is as below:

 ```text
 PACKAGE_NAME